datastaxdevs/workshop-realtime-data-pipelines/README.md

 #### `✅.setup-04`- Setup Astra CLI

 Go back to your gitpod terminal waiting for your token.
-Provide the value where it is asked
+Make sure you select the `1_producer` shell in the bottom-right panel and provide the value where it is asked.

 ![pic](images/pic-astratoken.png)